bitmoremedia/mygi/pages/glycemic-index/fruits/index.md

 ---
 type: GiDataTablePage
-title: Glycemic Index of Fruits
+title: GI of Fruits
 description: Glycemic Index of Fruits
-dynamicKeyword: of Fruits
+keywords: gi of Fruits,GI of Fruits,Glycemic Index of Fruits,glycemic index of Fruits,GlycemicIndex of Fruits,glycemicindex of Fruits
 ---